Greatest Hits (2002 Kylie Minogue album): Critical response

-Johnny Loftus from AllMusic gave the compilation two stars out of five, he felt that there's nothing in the album feels "very exclusive," with the remixes "are readily available to aficionados in other, less after-market places."
-He also suggested readers to the 2003 version, calling it "a much better option for the casual listener."
-Writing for Amazon.co.uk, John Galilee compared her music to "fine wine", which "has aged gracefully over the years", questioned the replacement of "It's No Secret" with the B-side track "Say the Word - I'll Be There" but concluded: "The collection adds weight to Kylie's early mentor Pete Waterman's assertion that Stock, Aitken and Waterman would one day be viewed as the 1980s equivalent of Motown.
+Johnny Loftus from AllMusic gave the compilation two stars out of five.
+He suggested that there was nothing in the album that feels "very exclusive," with the remixes "readily available to aficionados in other, less after-market places."
+He also pointed readers to the 2003 version, calling it "a much better option for the casual listener."
+Writing for Amazon.co.uk, John Galilee compared Minogue's music to "fine wine", which "has aged gracefully over the years".
+He questioned the replacement of "It's No Secret" with the B-side track "Say the Word – I'll Be There" but concluded: "The collection adds weight to Kylie's early mentor Pete Waterman's assertion that Stock, Aitken and Waterman would one day be viewed as the 1980s equivalent of Motown.
 Who would have thought back in 1988 that "I Should Be So Lucky" and "Je Ne Sais Pas Pourquoi" would become such gems?"